Genivia/ugrep/README.md

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

+           --no-hidden
+                  Do not search hidden files and hidden directories.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified